 Can you see the problem?
 All this learning I have been doing, trying to accommodate the loud demands of my changing body takes time, energy and dedication.
 And it is nothing compared to the changes in my financial life.
-In my posts on ‘money for all seasons’, I mentioned that starting in one’s early 50s, autumn is the time of life when incomes peak, expenses bottom and the difference should be invested aggressively and wisely.
+In my posts on ‘money for all seasons’, I mentioned that starting in one’s early 50s, autumn is the time of life when incomes peak, expenses bottom, financial health is achieved and the difference should be invested aggressively and wisely.
 And here, the complexity increases many fold: after all, accumulating is easy, making your money work for you is an art form!

 Discussing the specifics of what we have learned is boring and when it comes to action we will let you know; what I was keen to share with you is more about the changes in our thinking that allowed us to sift through this heap of information (and variety) with purpose and focus.
 To be able to cope with the complexities of my financial life at this stage a bit better, I used these three mental shift; hope you will find them useful as well.